agude/agude.github.io/_drafts/2021-04-26-where_to_host_public_datasets.md

 [s2s]: {% post_url 2016-11-01-switrs_to_sqlite %}

 It wasn't enough.
 People still had to request the data, download it, and then run the scripts.
-Still too much of a hurdle for most people.
+Too much of a hurdle for most people.
 And worse, California no longer provided some of the oldest data.
 It was suddenly impossible for other people to reproduce my earlier work!

 [sqlite]: https://en.wikipedia.org/wiki/SQLite